tim-forrer/the-forrerst/src/site/notes/Zettelkasten/How to add masonry and gLightbox to Obsidian Digital Garden.md

 ```html
 <script src="https://unpkg.com/masonry-layout@4/dist/masonry.pkgd.js"></script>
 ```

 We also need to use the [imagesLoaded](https://imagesloaded.desandro.com/) library to force Masonry to wait until *after* our images have loaded before it tries to arrange them.
 So add another line here as well.

 ```html
 <script src="https://unpkg.com/masonry-layout@4/dist/masonry.pkgd.js"></script>
 <script src="https://unpkg.com/imagesloaded@5/imagesloaded.pkgd.js"></script>
 ```

+>[! info]- Improving website loading speed
+> According to [this stackoverflow post](https://stackoverflow.com/questions/4851690/do-multiple-inline-js-scripts-slow-down-loading-time-of-a-page) loading the scripts in this way may not be optimal.
+> Check out the discussion there, particularly around using `async`, for faster page loading.

 ### Adding script
 The second slot we need is the one at `user/common/footer`, which places the contained `.njk` templates at the end of the file.
 Again, the name of the file is irrelevant, it just needs to end with `.njk`.